UPPMAX/programming_formalisms/docs/literature/README.md

 They recommend to use Agile software development models, but it is unclear where they base this on exactly.

+## Summary of `[Beck, 2022]`

+This is a book about TDD by the famous Kent Beck, the inventor of eXtreme programming.

 ## Summary of `[Beelders and du Plessis, 2015]`

 This study asked students to read code, with or without syntax